ellypaws/inkbunny-extension/scripts/README.md

 It constructs a prepared ticket based on the heuristics for you to audit and modify to then submit to Inkbunny.

 ![Ticket](../doc/ticket.png)

-## Live BBCode Preview

-You can quickly preview the BBCode while writing comments, editing a submission description, creating a journal entry, or writing a ticket.
-The script is available as [Inkbunny Live BBCode Preview.user.js](Inkbunny%20Live%20BBCode%20Preview.user.js).

 <details>
 <summary>Full api server</summary>